parinfer/parinfer.js/lib/README.md

   - `x` is a zero-based x-position of the tab stop
   - `lineNo` is a zero-based line number of the open-paren responsible for the tab stop
   - `ch` is the character of the open-paren responsible for the tab stop (e.g. `(`,`[`,`{`)
+- `parenTrails` is an array of object representing the [Paren Trails] at the end of each line that Parinfer may move
+  - `lineNo` is a zero-based line number
+  - `startX` is a zero-based x-position of the first close-paren
+  - `endX` is a zero-based x-position after the last close-paren

 [Tab stops]:https://en.wikipedia.org/wiki/Tab_stop